The Hollow: Literary significance and reception

 Maurice Richardson, in the 1 December 1946 issue of The Observer, wrote: "Agatha Christie has staged, against her smartest, most hyperemotional background so far, the shooting of a philandering doctor.
 Solution by a rather subdued Poirot.
 Good double-bluff surprise."

 Robert Barnard: "Notable specimen, with more complex characterization than usual, and occasionally rising to wit (especially on the subject of cooking).
 Illustrates vividly one dilemma of the detective writer: if you establish characters of some psychological complexity, how do you prevent the routine detection stuff coming as an anticlimax?
 Christie records that her daughter protested against her decision to dramatize the book, and the instinct was probably right: most of the interest here, unusually, is internal, and difficult to present via Christie's rather old-fashioned stage techniques.
 Definitely among the top ten, in spite of the falling-off in the second half."

 Modern French novelist Michel Houellebecq, an admirer of the book, described it in his 2001 novel Platform as "a strange, poignant book; these are deep waters [she writes about], with powerful undercurrents."

 Film, TV or theatrical adaptations

 Stage play

 Christie adapted the book into a highly successful stage play in 1951 but omitted Poirot from the narrative.

 British television movie

-In 2004, the novel was broadcast as a television movie featuring David Suchet as Poirot, Sarah Miles as Lady Angkatell, Megan Dodds as Henrietta Savernake, Jonathan Cake as John Christow, Lysette Anthony as Veronica Cray and Edward Fox as Gudgeon, as part of the series Agatha Christie's Poirot.
+In 2004, the novel was broadcast as a television movie featuring David Suchet as Poirot, Sarah Miles as Lady Angkatell, Edward Hardwicke as Sir Henry Angkatell, Jonathan Cake as John Christow, Claire Price as Gerda Christow, Megan Dodds as Henrietta Savernake, Lysette Anthony as Veronica Cray and Edward Fox as Gudgeon, as part of the series Agatha Christie's Poirot.

 The character of David Angkatell and some details are omitted (for example, the drawing of the card representing death).
-Others – such as the dénouement involving poisoned tea – are altered (Gerda instead deliberately commits suicide by injecting herself with potassium cyanide).
+The ending is significantly altered (Gerda doesn't attempt to poison Henrietta and instead commits suicide).